Microsoft CNG

 • Softcard Protection

-Select this option to generate new keys with a paticular Softcard by default.
+Select this option to generate new keys with a particular Softcard by default.

 • Operator Card Set protection

-Select this option to generate new keys with a paticular Operator Card Set by default.
+Select this option to generate new keys with a particular Operator Card Set by default.

 • Allow any protection method to be selected in the GUI when generating